SJSU272LabF17/AuctionChain/server/auction-network/README.md

 This simply indicates that the auction for `listingId:ABCD` is now closed, triggering the `closeBidding` function that was described above.

-To see the Product was sold you need to click on the `Product` asset registry to check the owner of the car.
+To see the Product was sold you need to click on the `Product` asset registry to check the owner of the product.
 The reserve price was met by owner `memberB@cmpe272.org` so you should see the owner of the product is now `memberB@cmpe272.org`.

 If you check the state of the ProductListing with `listingId:ABCD` is should be `SOLD`.